dpshkr/mysite/docs/twodmoscap.md

 The central problem we will try to solve is to find this potential, $\phi_s$ given the gate bias and the properties of various materials in the device.
 Later, when we look at transistors, this potential will vary along the lateral direction of the semiconductor.

+## 2D MOS Capaitor Analysis

+Let us consider a 2D semiconductor sheet with energy band-gap $E_G$.
+When the semiconductor is at zero electrostatic potential, $\phi_s = 0$, the conduction band of the semiconductor is located at $D$ eV above the Fermi energy, $E_F$.
+The Fermi energy is constant, $E_F=0$, because the semiconductor is grounded as shown in the figure above.
+The parameter $D$ indicates the doping in the material.
+A small $D$ means an *n*-type material, since the conduction band is very near the Fermi level.
+An intrinsic semiconductor would typically have $D \approx E_G/2$.
+A very large $D$ would indicate a *p*-type material.

+Now, if the semiconducting sheet is at a non-zero electrostatic potential $\phi_s$. the energy bands would move towards the Fermi level by an amount of $\phi_s$ eV,